 Register a Generic TCP Infrastructure Service

-This article will show you how to create a Infrastucture service to enable access to an internal database located in your private network, so a user can conveniently yet securely connect using their favorite DB management tool.
+This article will show you how to create a Infrastructure service to enable access to an internal database located in your private network, so a user can conveniently yet securely connect using their preferred DB management tool.

 Scenario